 - contribute to the achievement of sustainable development

-The environmental regulator of the water and sewerage sector.
-They are the principal adviser to the government on the environment, and the leading public body protecting and improving the environment of England and Wales.
+The environmental regulator of the water and sewerage sector in England.
+They are the principal adviser to the government on the environment, and the leading public body protecting and improving the environment of England.
 They work in partnership with a range of other organisations to

 - reduce flood risk